topper-123/Articles/New-interesing-data-types-in-Python3.rst

 Python 3 is no longer new.

-In fact, recently, it's 3000 day birthday_ was celebrated :).
+In fact, recently, its 3000 day birthday_ was celebrated :).
 After quite some wait, Python 3's uptake is dramatically on the rise now, and I think it is therefore time to take a look at some data structures that Python 3 offers, but that are not available in Python 2.

 We will take a look at ``types.MappingProxyType``, ``typing.NamedTuple`` and ``types.SimpleNamespace``, all of which are new to Python 3.